yemreak/darkcode-theme-python/CONTRIBUTING.md

 - 🐣 After installation, just use `ythemecreator -h` command to more usage options
 - ⭐ For ex: `yhemecreator core/settings.json` to create darkcode themes

-> 👪 Create your own DarkCode theme familiy
+> 👪 Create your own DarkCode theme family

 ## 👨‍💻 Color System